max-no/odin-recipes/README.md

 ## 👋 Introduction

 Welcome to my very first project on GitHub!
 This project is part of **The Odin Project's** Foundation curriculum, designed to help me learn and apply fundamental skills in **HTML**.
-It's a basic recipe website — and my first step into the world of web development!
+It's a basic recipe website and my first step into the world of web development.

 ## 🛠 Tools & Technologies